AxelBanderet/sigfox-blockchain/readme.md

 # A Sigfox IoT Blockchain application with Microsoft Azure

 ## Objective
-Following the growth of Blockchain and Smart Contract across multiple applications, I was curious to figure if we could leverage on their intrinsic benefits to optimize the use of collected IoT data.
+Following the growth of Blockchain and Smart Contract across multiple applications, I was curious to figure out if we could leverage on their intrinsic benefits to optimize the use of collected IoT data.
 As a result, this article presents a Blockchain based demo application fed by a Sigfox IoT device that triggers Smart Contract related actions on Microsoft Azure.

 ## Introduction
 Sigfox 0G network allows to collect unprecedented amount of data from wide types of sources that were not possible to connect so far.
-However, this huge amount of information does not reveal a relevant value unless it is analysed and processed in a proper way.
-Once correctly handled, this extracted data reveals an unexpected amount of value.
+However, this huge amount of information does not reveal a relevant value unless it is analysed and processed appropriately.
+Once correctly handled, this extracted data reveals a tremendous amount of value.
 This is the power of IoT and this is also why Sigfox-based value propositions are never only about collecting the data but more importantly about creating value out of it.

 On the other hand, Blockchain has emerged in the past decade as one of the most useful and democratized technology.
-So many applications in multitude of verticals are now adopting it.
+As a result, many applications in multitude of verticals are now adopting it.
 To quickly recap, a Blockchain is a series of blocks of information linked by cryptographic hashes which are distributed across a network of nodes.
 Each of them has a local copy of the blockchain and verifies the new blocks by reaching an agreed consensus.
 Hence, the Blockchain becomes a public distributed ledger of information which is inherently immutable, transparent and secure.
 This is how it defines a new way of storing and exchanging  information.

 Following this growth potential, several edge technologies have been developed on top of the Blockchain.
 Smart Contracts are one of those.
 The concept is basically to pre-define logical rules and actions that will be triggered depending on the data processed within the Blockchain.
 Among others, it allows us to use the Blockchain data as an input and define modular, automatic, instantaneous and administrative-free actions based on it.